A Complete Mathematical Model For Trichoderma Fungi Kinetics: Abstract

 \section{Abstract}

-{We develop an unstructured mathematical model describing the growth kinetics of the Trichoderma fungus and the production of enzymes (cellulase) by degradation of a substrate (cellulose) in the rhizosphere.
-We integrate into this model the hydrolysis step of the organic matter and analyze the asymptotic behaviour of the obtained system.
-We show that our system evolves towards a global attractor consisting of infinite non-hyperbolic equilibria.}
+{We develop an unstructured mathematical model to describe the growth kinetics of the Trichoderma fungus and its enzyme (cellulase) production in the rhizosphere.
+This model incorporates hydrolysis, where organic matter is broken down, producing a liquefied substrate that supports fungal growth and enzyme synthesis.
+The resulting Captures the interactions between substrate degradation, fungal growth, and enzyme formation.
+Analysis of the model's asymptotic behavior reveals convergence to a global attractor comprising infinite non-hyperbolic equilibria, depending on initial conditions.
+Numerical simulations with data from the literature confirm the theoretical study and validate the model.}

-\keywords{Modeling, Ordinary Differential Equations, Kinetic models, Trichoderma, Hydrolysis, Global attractor.}
+\keywords{Modeling; Ordinary Differential Equations; Kinetic models; Trichoderma; Hydrolysis; Global attractor.}